eclipse-kura/kura/_posts/doc/2014-11-04-serial-example.md

 and 2) the actual code in this example will have the following
 differences:

--   The new Plug-in Project is named “org.eclipse.kura.example.serial”
+*  The new Plug-in Project is named “org.eclipse.kura.example.serial”

--   A class named “SerialExample” is created in the org.eclipse.kura.example.serial project
+*  A class named “SerialExample” is created in the org.eclipse.kura.example.serial project

--   The following bundles are included in the Automated Management of Dependencies section in the MANIFEST.MF:
+*  The following bundles are included in the Automated Management of Dependencies section in the MANIFEST.MF:

-    -   javax.comm
+    *  javax.comm

-    -   javax.microedition.io
+    *  javax.microedition.io

-    -   org.eclipse.kura.cloud
+    *  org.eclipse.kura.cloud

-    -   org.eclipse.kura.comm
+    *  org.eclipse.kura.comm

-    -   org.eclipse.kura.configuration
+    *  org.eclipse.kura.configuration

-    -   org.osgi.service.component
+    *  org.osgi.service.component

-    -   org.osgi.service.io
+    *  org.osgi.service.io

-    -   org.slf4j
+    *  org.slf4j

 The following files need to be implemented:

--   META-INF/MANIFEST.MF – OSGI manifest that describes the bundle
+*  META-INF/MANIFEST.MF – OSGI manifest that describes the bundle
     and its dependencies

--   OSGI-INF/component.xml – declarative services definition that
+*  OSGI-INF/component.xml – declarative services definition that
     describe what services are exposed and consumed by this bundle

--   OSGI-INF/metatype/org.eclipse.kura.example.serial.SerialExample.xml
+*  OSGI-INF/metatype/org.eclipse.kura.example.serial.SerialExample.xml
     – configuration description of the bundle and its parameters, types, and defaults

--   org.eclipse.kura.example.serial.SerialExample.java – main
+*  org.eclipse.kura.example.serial.SerialExample.java – main
     implementation class

-### <span id="_META-INF/MANIFEST.MF_File" class="anchor"><span id="_META-INF/MANIFEST.MF_File_1" class="anchor"></span></span>META-INF/MANIFEST.MF File
+#### META-INF/MANIFEST.MF File

 The META-INF/MANIFEST.MF file should appear as shown below when
 complete: